MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 	**Note:** If you selected **Azure AD Connect** in the **Start** menu and it expanded and you were able to select **Synchronization Service**, then proceed to the next step (step 22).
 However, if **Azure AD Connect** did not expand when you selected it in the **Start** menu, then you will need to close all applications and then restart LON-DC1. <br/>

-	**Note:** The remaining instructions in this step are what you should do if you needed to restart LON-DC1. <br/>
+	**Important:** The remaining instructions in this step are what you should do if you needed to restart LON-DC1. <br/>

-	If you restarted LON-DC1, then after it restarts, follow the instructions from your lab hosting provider to select **Ctrl+Alt+Delete**.
+	If you had to restart LON-DC1, then after it restarts, follow the instructions from your lab hosting provider to select **Ctrl+Alt+Delete**.
 This will display the log on screen for LON-DC1. <br/>

 	Log in as **Adatum\Administrator** with a password of **Pa55w.rd**. <br/>